RaimundoDiaz/google-wallet-passes/README.md

 This project is based on the Node.js examples from the Google Wallet repository, which I modified to suit my needs.
 You can find the original repository here: [google-wallet/rest-samples](https://github.com/google-wallet/rest-samples).

+In this article, I will walk you through the process of creating and updating passes for Google Wallet.
+I also cover the process for [Apple Wallet here](https://github.com/RaimundoDiaz/apple-wallet-passes).

 ## Prerequisites

 * Node.js 18.x